top of page

 Cooler weather this time of the year makes for comfortable daytime temperatures, and hikers can trek in and out at normal hours of the day.
 The only bummer is the waterfalls will probably be too cold for swimming. (average highs range from 55 degrees to 70 degrees)

-The summer months bring about monsoon season, so be prepared for toasty daytime temperatures (perfect for swimming in the waterfalls) followed by the occasional thunderstorm.
-With daytime highs in the 90s, most hikers make the trek in and out of Havasupai very early in the morning (we're talking a 4 AM start) to avoid the heat. (average highs range from 90 degrees 95 degrees)
+The summer months bring about monsoon season.
+Be prepared for toasty daytime temperatures (perfect for swimming in the waterfalls) followed by the occasional thunderstorm.
+With daytime highs in the 90s, most hikers make the trek in and out of Havasupai very early in the morning (we’re talking a 4 AM start) to avoid the heat. (average highs range from 90 degrees 95 degrees)

 An epic viewpoint above Havasu Falls.